vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1d-llm-performance.md

 ## 👀 How to Understand Model Resource Requirements from Modelcards

-This is clear and informative!
-A few minor edits for flow and consistency:
+[Hugging Face](https://huggingface.co/) is a platform and model hub where developers share, explore, and deploy machine learning models — especially Large Language Models.

-[Hugging Face](https://huggingface.co/) is a platform and model hub where developers share, explore, and deploy machine learning models — especially large language models.
 Many of us use Hugging Face to browse and download models.

  When you browse large language models on Hugging Face, each model has a **model card** — a summary page with key information about the model’s architecture, training data, intended use cases, and often hardware requirements.
 For example, check out the [Llama-4-Scout-17B-16E-Instruct](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E-Instruct) model from the Llama 4 collection.